jenkinsci/multiple-scms-plugin/README.md

 ## Limitations

 -   Currently tested only with Mercurial and Subversion plugins, as that is what I use locally.
+Many other users succeeded with Git (GitHub, Bitbucket) SCM sources as well.
 -   Post-commit type triggers don't currently work (at least for subversion), so it is necessary to configure 'cron' type polling.
 -   Repository browser configuration is also not supported in the